-1. Vision
+- 1. Vision (Page 2)

-2. Golden Thread
+- 2. Golden Thread (Page 3)

-3. State of the Economy
+- 3. State of the Economy (Pages 3-5)

 - i.
 Global

 - ii.
 Europe

 - iii.
 National

 - iv.
 Regional

 - v.
 Local Economy

-4. A Profile for South Kesteven
+- 4. A Profile for South Kesteven (Pages 5-11)

 - i.
 Employment Profile

 - ii.
 Occupational Type

 - iii.
 Employment by Industry

 - iv.
 Indices of Deprivation

-5. Why a Strategy for Economic Development?
+- 5. Why a Strategy for Economic Development?
+(Pages 11-12)

 - i.
 What about Regeneration

-6. How we fit in?
+- 6. How we fit in?
+(Pages 12-15)

 - i.
 Sub National Review - Local Economic Assessment

 - ii.
 East Midlands Development Agency

 - iii.
 Lincolnshire Enterprise

 - iv.
 Lincolnshire Development

 - v.
 Lincolnshire Local Area Agreement

 - vi.
 Welland SSP

 - vii.
 Grantham Growth Point

 - viii.
 Local Strategic Partnership - Community Strategy

 - ix.
 Local Development Framework

-7. The Challenges/Priorities
+- 7. The Challenges/Priorities (Pages 15-16)

 - i.
 The productivity challenge

 - ii.
 The entrepreneurship challenge

 - iii.
 The knowledge and technology challenge

 - iv.
 The skills challenge

 - v.
 The inward investment challenge

-8. Where are we now?
+- 8. Where are we now?
+(Pages 16-17)

 - i.
-What we did well - ii.
+What we did well

+- ii.
 What we did not do well

-9. Local Consultation
+- 9. Local Consultation (Page 18)

 - i.
 Employers Survey

+- ii.
+Feedback from Consultation of Strategy (to be completed)

-10. Measuring the impact
+- 10. Measuring the impact (Pages 18-21)

 - i.
 Performance Indicators

 - ii.
 Outcomes

 - iii.
 Definitions

 - iv.
 Acronyms

-11. The Economic Development Action Plan
+- 11. The Annual Economic Development Action Plan (not attached)

-The Vision

-"Our vision is to develop South Kesteven as economically prosperous places that attracts and supports business and enables local enterprise to flourish.
-We will be a prime business location and will manage our continuing economic success to ensure that we also enhance the quality of life and extend opportunities to local people of all backgrounds, including the socially disadvantaged."
+"Our vision is to develop South Kesteven as an economically prosperous place that attracts and supports business and enables local enterprise to flourish.
+South Kesteven will be a prime business location and we will manage our continuing economic success to ensure that we also enhance the quality of life and extend opportunities to local people of all backgrounds, including the socially disadvantaged."

 The vision builds on the distinctiveness and advantage of being a rural district, where quality of life and well being are wedded to increased productivity and competitiveness.
 The vision is also aligned with the priorities of the Council these being 'Good for Business, Customer First, Quality Living and Quality Organisation.'
-The long term ambition is that by 2020 South Kesteven will be an exciting place to live and work, offering its residents and business communities unrivalled education, health and business opportunities.
-By 2020 South Kesteven will feature/have:
+The long term ambition is that by 2020 South Kesteven will be an exciting place to live and work, offering its residents and business communities, education, leisure and business opportunities.
+By 2020 South Kesteven will feature: